Why You Should Steer Clear of All Proprietary Blends

-In the best-case scenario when purchasing proprietary blends, you've only wasted your money on ineffective supplements.
+In the best-case scenario when purchasing proprietary blends, you've only wasted not the exact amount of your money on ineffective supplements.
 In the worst case, you may have adverse reactions to compounds, risking your health.

 The take-home message is this: demand more from companies who claim to look after your health and well-being.
 When it comes to our health, transparency from companies should be a requirement.

-Please reach out to us with all of your questions and we'll be happy to speak with you.
+Please reach out to us with all of your questions and we'll be happy to speak with you about proprietary blends.